RadioAstronomySoftwareGroup/pyuvsim/docs/parameter_files.rst

         * (``start_time``)
         * (``end_time``)

     As long as one of the sets from each category above is met by the supplied keywords, the time array will be successfully built.

 Telescope Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^

     Under the telescope section, the keywords ``array_layout`` and ``telescope_config_name`` give paths to, respectively, the array layout text file and the telescope metadata configuration yaml file.
 These path may either be absolute or specified relative to the location of the obsparam yaml file.

     Example array layout with four antennas:

     .. literalinclude:: example_configs/baseline_lite.csv

-    Columns here provide, in order from left to right, the antenna name, antenna number, a beam ID number, and the antenna positions relative to the array center in eastings/northings/up-ings in meters.
+    Columns here provide, in order from left to right, the antenna name, antenna number, a beam ID number, and the antenna positions relative to the array center in east, north, up (ENU) in meters.
 The layout file has a corresponding telescope metadata file, shown below:

     .. literalinclude:: example_configs/bl_lite_mixed.yaml